hackclub/hackclub/workshops/splatter_paint/README.md

 })
 ```

 If you run your repl now and move your mouse around, you’ll see...nothing.
-You are drawing circles, but the circles are currently transparent.
+You are, in fact, drawing circles, but the circles are currently transparent.
 So, let’s give them some color.
-Under the previous code, still in the `onMouseMove()` function, add:
+Under the previous code snippet, still in the `onMouseMove` function, add:

 ```js
 path.fillColor = {